Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 • All other: 1.1 billion USD (+20%)

 In Q2 2025, Intel reported revenue of 12.9 billion USD, which was nearly flat year‑on‑year and slightly above analyst expectations.
 Despite this, the company posted a non‑GAAP adjusted loss of 400 million USD, or 0.10 USD per share.
-This result was due to significant one‑off costs, including 1.9 billion USD in restructuring expenses, 800 million USD in asset write‑downs, and an additional 200 million USD in charges.
+This result was due to high one‑off costs, including 1.9 billion USD in restructuring expenses, 800 million USD in asset write‑downs, and an additional 200 million USD in charges.

 For Q3 2025, Intel expected revenue to range between 12.6 and 13.6 billion USD, broadly in line with current levels.
 The non‑GAAP gross margin was forecast at 36%, with earnings per share anticipated to be around breakeven.
 Under GAAP, the company projected a loss of 0.24 USD per share, with a gross margin of 34.1% and a negative tax rate.
 This forecast reflected continued pressure on profitability, while also signalling efforts to stabilise financial performance through cost control and a focus on core products.